 Preparatory Stage: Mining and crushing of the oil sands ore to prepare for processing.

-Stage 1: Crushed ore delivered into patented fluidized bed extractor.
-Extraction process is performed at temperatures between 50-60 C degrees
+Stage 1: Crushed ore is delivered into a patented fluidized bed extractor.
+The extraction process is performed at temperatures between 50-60 C degrees.

-Stage 2: Solvent composition with extracted oil bitumen is delivered from extraction column to the evaporator and then to distillation column.
+Stage 2: Solvent composition with extracted oil bitumen is delivered from the extraction column to the evaporator and then to the distillation column.

 Stage 3: Hydrocarbons (oil/bitumen) are extracted from the solvent in the distillation column and pumped to the storage tank.